ZHENGXi-git/Phase-SLAM/README.md

 ### Run Mode

-Open one of the Name_00xU.m or Name_00xR.m by MATLAB,  for example David_001U.m (each of them corresponds to a dataset), and run it.
+Open one of the Name_00xU.m or Name_00xR.m by MATLAB,  for example David_001U.m (each of them corresponds to a dataset).

+Run it.

 No other dependencies are required.

 The ground-truth models and reconstruction results are shown in fig: